ascillitoe/minimal-mistakes/_pages/projects/rapid-cfd.md

 Scillitoe, A., Seshadri, P. and Wong, C., 2021. *Instantaneous Flowfield Estimation with Gaussian Ridges.* In: AIAA SciTech.
 AIAA.
 Available at: <https://arc.aiaa.org/doi/abs/10.2514/6.2021-1138>.

-However, as a more efficient alternative, we're currently exploring the use of orthogonal polynomials using our [equadratures](https://github.com/Effective-Quadratures/Effective-Quadratures) python library.
+As a more efficient alternative, we're currently exploring the use of orthogonal polynomials using our [equadratures](https://github.com/Effective-Quadratures/Effective-Quadratures) python library.
+See [this app](http://reduce.ascillitoe.com/) for an interactive example!

 [//]: # ## Embedded Ridge Approximations